Weathertightness design requirements for new school buildings

-While the document is primarily aimed at architects and designers, it is also important for those who lead and co-ordinate school design work, such as project managers, boards of trustees and Ministry property personnel.
+While the document is primarily aimed at architects and designers, it is also important for those who lead and coordinate school design work, such as project managers, school boards and Ministry property personnel.

-In some areas the Ministry’s requirements exceed those of the New Zealand Building Code and Acceptable Solution details.
+In some areas our requirements exceed those of the New Zealand Building Code and Acceptable Solution details.
 These areas include increased roof slopes, additional drained and ventilated wall cavity requirements and increased cladding durability.

-The Weathertightness Design Requirements specify the required attributes for systems and materials that make up the external envelopes of new buildings.
-They also prohibit the use of certain material types and installations where these have been found from experience to not fully satisfy the Ministry’s performance expectations.
+The weathertightness design requirements specify the required attributes for systems and materials that make up the external envelopes of new buildings.
+They also prohibit the use of certain material types and installations where these have been found from experience to not fully satisfy our performance expectations.

-Ensure you are using the latest version of the document by directly downloading the document from the link below.
+Ensure you are using the latest version of this document by directly downloading the document from the link below.

-To help ensure your design meets Ministry requirements, all designs affecting the building envelope and requiring a Building Consent must be checked by an independent and suitably qualified supplier.
-Designs where consents are required typically include new buildings, additions and alteration projects.
+To ensure your design meets Ministry requirements, all new designs and those altering a building envelope or altering envelope materials must be checked by an independent and suitably qualified building envelope specialist.

-Your project will need to follow one of the two design review processes below:
+Projects would typically include new buildings, remediation works, additions or alterations.
+Your project will need to follow one of the 2 design review processes:

-Please read through the submission requirements and review processes before submitting design documentation sets for a project:
+Please read through the submission requirements and review process below before submitting design documentation sets for a project.

-The plans and drawings will be assessed against the Ministry’s Weathertightness Design Requirements and the building code.
+Plans and drawings will be assessed against the Ministry’s weathertightness design requirements and the building code.

 Cross sections through the building envelope

-If you are submitting this information via a Dropbox link or something similar, please make sure it only contains the above requested information.
+If you are submitting this information via a Dropbox link or similar, please make sure it contains only the requested information above.

 Assessment and feedback